-There are different types of charity structures and the structure of a WI determines what their governing documents are.
+There are different types of charity structures, and the structure of a WI determines what their governing documents are.
 WIs are usually charitable unincorporated associations.
+This is because most WIs have an annual income under £5000, so do not need to register with the Charity Commission.